kayaelle/dev-dcc-website/members.md

 layout: default
 title: Members
 ---
 Digital Credential Consortium members are non-profit or state-funded higher education or postgraduate education institutions from around the world.
+We are working together to achieve the DCC mission to create a trusted, distributed, and shared infrastructure that will become the standard for issuing, storing, displaying, and verifying academic credentials, digitally.
 ## Members

 * Delft University of Technology (The Netherlands) <sup>*†</sup>